 Currensea charges | Travelex charges | |

-However, if you are looking for great rates, then Currensea is the better choice.
-We've been relatively generous to Travelex in the example above and assumed you solely spend in the currency you top up with- in which case you'll typically only be charged 2% for the initial conversion.
-However, while this is similar to other pre-paid cards, it is still four times as much as Currensea charges.
+If you are looking for great rates, then Currensea is the better choice.
+We've been relatively generous to Travelex in the example above and assumed you solely spend in the currency you top up with- in which case you'll typically be charged between 2% and 4% for the initial conversion.
+However, while this is similar to some other pre-paid cards, it is still at least four times as much as Currensea charges.

 Since it is a prepaid card, you'll need to remember how much is on it and faff around topping it up as you spend abroad.
 And if you don't spend all the money you top it up with, you'll also have to remember to take the unspent balance off your card when you get home, incurring yet more charges.
 On average in the UK in 2023, prepay travel card users returned home with £78 on their card...